-Program Activities: Describe any actions that will be taken to implement full participation in PRISM.
-Work with The Louisiana Department of Public Safety, Office of Motor Vehicles to finalize the legislation process needed to achieve full participation by October 01, 2020.
+Program Activities for FY 2020 - 2022: Describe any actions that will be taken to implement full participation in PRISM.

+Work with The Louisiana Department of Public Safety, Office of Motor Vehicles to enact policy to deny and revoke registration for Federal OOS orders in accordance with newly enacted legislation.

 Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.

-Performance measures shall be based upon the number of meetings with The Louisiana Office of Motor Vehicles, and last updated on: 6/13/2019 4:09:25 PM the progress towards finalizing the legislation needed to proceed with the process.
+Performance measures shall be based upon the number of meetings with The Louisiana Office of Motor Vehicles, and the progress towards finalizing policy and procedures needed to proceed with the process.

-7 - Public Education and Outreach
+Part 2 Section 7 - Public Education and Outreach